 - Import an image from Azure.
 After you import an image from Azure, you can then use that image when creating a catalog.
 Or, you can use that image to create a new image, and then customize it by adding apps.
 Then, you use that customized image when creating a catalog.

-When you create a catalog, Citrix Managed Desktops verifies that the master image uses a valid operating system, and has a Citrix VDA and troubleshooting tools installed (along with other checks).
+When you create a catalog, the service verifies that the image uses a valid operating system, and has a Citrix VDA and troubleshooting tools installed (along with other checks).